p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

-## TURN
-On your Turn, you may perform up to two different Actions or one Upgraded Action.
-You may take your Actions before or after those of the other Characters that share your Turn.
-For example, you may perform a Move, then an ally could make an Attack, then you could make an Attack.
-At any point during your Turn, you may also choose your Facing.

-There are (5) types of Actions you can perform, and each Action has at least one Upgraded version.

-* **Attack** - make a Weapon Attack.
-You can perform two Attack Actions on your Turn as long as each Attack uses a different limb and weapon.
-* **Deft Attack** - You are Focused for the Attack.
-* **Contest** - perform a Contest, such as Disarming or Distracting a foe.
-* **Deft Contest** - You are Focused for the Contest.
-* **Move** - Move up to your Speed.
-You may take your other Action at any point during the movement.
-* **Dash** - increase Speed by (+15) feet and gain Focus for any Leap Checks during the movement.
-* **Careful Move** - You are Focused on any Checks made to traverse terrain or Sneak, but not on Leap Checks, during the movement.
-* **Task** - perform a Task.
-You can perform two Task Actions on your turn as long as they are different Tasks.
-* **Careful Task** - become Focused on the Check.
-* **Defend** - become Focused on your Reactions for one Round.
-* **Hunker** - as Defend, but you also gain an additional Reaction that can be used before your next Turn.

 ## Player Turn and Threat Turn
 Within a Scenario, each side of the encounter - the Players, composed of the Player Characters (PCs) and their allies; and the Threats, composed of the villains, monsters, and hazards controlled by the GM, alternate performing their Actions.
 One side performs all of their Actions, in any order and intermixed with one another, then their foes perform theirs in a similar manner.
 This alternating continues until the Scenario is complete, such as when one side surrenders or is wiped out.
 The type of Scenario, constructed by the GM, will dictate how the Scenario can conclude.